 How Should Employers Manage Oregon Paid Leave?

-There are several steps that employers can take to prepare for how to handle the state's new state paid leave.
-As of now, aside from payroll adjustments mentioned above, companies need to educate employees about Oregon's Paid Leave program.
+There are several steps that employers can take to manage the state's new state paid leave.
+Aside from the payroll adjustments mentioned above, companies need to educate employees about Oregon's Paid Leave program.

 The easiest way to handle the education is by making the Paid Leave Oregon notice available to employees along side or via an updated Oregon Labor Law Poster.
-Staying up-to-date with education and posting requirements with a labor law posting compliance solution subscription that covers both onsite and remote employees is an effective way to manage labor law changes like this moving forward.
+Staying up-to-date with education and posting requirements with a labor law posting compliance solution subscription that covers both onsite and remote employees is an effective way to manage labor law changes like this moving forward as well.

-Although the Oregon Paid Leave payments to employees are handled by the state, employers still need to managing paid leave by following a documented process to stay compliant with all of Oregon's sick time laws.
+Although the Oregon Paid Leave payments to employees are handled by the state, employers still need to manage paid leave by following a documented process to stay compliant with all of Oregon's sick time laws.
 Rather than leveraging a manual process to document, administer, and manage sick time and leave, companies often turn to time and attendance software in combination with absence and leave management compliance functionality.

 Employee Use of Oregon Paid Leave

-Employees are able to apply for paid family leave on September 3rd, 2023.
+Employees are able to apply for paid family leave as of September 3rd, 2023.

 Employers are, however, required to allow the employees to return to their job as long as they have worked for the employer for more than 90 days prior to taking leave.

-Although information may be somewhat limited beyond these this, employers looking to learn more about he new Oregon Paid leave requirements can find it on the Paid Leave Oregon Website.
+Although information may be somewhat limited beyond these this, employers looking to learn more about the new Oregon Paid leave requirements can find it on the Paid Leave Oregon Website.